Daniel-Liu-c0deb0t/Java-Fuzzy-Search/README.md

 - `transpose`: enable transpositions
 - `no_case`: case insensitive
 - `hamming`: use hamming distance
+- `ngram = <number>`: n-gram size, set to 0 to disable using n-grams, by default, trigrams are used
 - `name = <string>`: name of the pattern, used to reference the match as a variable
 - `edits = <number>`: maximum number of edits allowed
     - real value < 1 = percentage of pattern length, negative value = pattern length - value